 Outreach and implementation projects build on previous IPM research by providing outreach to encourage implementation of IPM practices.
 Examples include workshops, demonstration projects, printed documents and on-line IPM resources.
 A primary goal of these projects is the increased adoption of IPM practices in agricultural, community or natural settings.

-Special Issues Grants (up to $5,000 per year) - This funding is available to respond to time-sensitive issues that cannot wait until the next regular grant cycle.
+This funding is available to respond to time-sensitive issues that cannot wait until the next regular grant cycle.
 Projects must be completed within one year of funding and be single-issue oriented.
-Funds are available until exhausted.
-Download the Special Issues RFA.
+Awards are capped at $5,000 and funds are available until exhausted.